 Furthermore, the Underlying Funds will typically provide the Adviser with only estimated net asset values or other valuation information on a quarterly basis and the information provided by an Underlying Fund will typically be as of a date that is several months old by the time the Fund strikes its net asset value on a Determination Date.
 For this reason, the Fund typically expects to apply one or more adjustments to the valuations received from an Underlying Fund, which would include adjustments for cash flows received from or distributed to the Underlying Fund sponsor after the reference date of the most recently reported Underlying Fund net asset value, specifically, (i) adding the nominal amount of investment related capital calls and (ii) deducting the nominal amount of investment related distributions from the net asset value as reported by the sponsor of the Underlying Fund.
 In addition to reflecting the sponsor Underlying Fund net asset value inclusive of cash flows since the reference date, the Adviser may also adjust for any changes in market prices for public securities held by the Underlying Fund and may also apply a potential market adjustment to reflect the estimated change in fair value of the Underlying Fund's non-public unrealized investments from the date of the last reported Underlying Fund net asset value to the date as of which the Fund is reporting its net asset value.
+Other adjustments may be made to reflect specific events impacting the fair value of an Underlying Fund known to the Advisor at the time of establishing the net asset value.
 There can be no assurance that these adjustments will improve the accuracy of these valuations.